bersavosh/XRB-LrLx_pub/README.md

 - **M62 VLA1** updated based on Bahramian et al. in prep.
 - **Swift J1753.5−0127** more data added based on [Rushton et al. 2016](http://adsabs.harvard.edu/abs/2016MNRAS.463..628R) and [Plotkin et al. 2017](http://adsabs.harvard.edu/abs/2017arXiv170905242P).
 - **New AMXPs and NSs added** Data for AMXPs IGR J00291+5934, SAX J1808.4-3658, IGR J17511-3057 and NS Cen X-4 (in quiescence) added from [Tudor et al. 2017](http://adsabs.harvard.edu/abs/2017MNRAS.470..324T).
+- **SAX J1748.9-2021** added based on [Tetarenko et al. 2017](http://adsabs.harvard.edu/abs/2017ATel10843....1).
+Note: The observed X-ray activity (which Tetarenko et al.'s results are based on), is not yet been confirmed to be from SAX J1748.9-2021 (as opposed to other X-ray sources in globular cluster NGC 6440).
+However, this source is the most likely origin.

 ## References
 - **Quiescent/hard state black holes**: